 How to Identify The Notes of Five Popular Scents

-To help better explain how to identify the various notes of a fragrance, here are a few of our perfumers favorite scents, specific to the ever-growing use of aromas for ambient scent marketing in hotels and other interior spaces, each of which are broken down by the notes that make them unique and memorable.
+To help better explain how to identify the various notes of a fragrance, here are a few of our perfumers favorite scents, specific to the ever-growing use of aromas for scent marketing, each of which are broken down by the notes that make them unique and memorable.